johnsonjh/lzpack/README.md

 can pack CP/M‑80 programs on any modern UNIX (even **ELKS**), Windows, MS‑DOS system without emulation, as well as pack natively on the CP/M‑80 target.

-The *decompressor* that embedded in each packed executable is hand‑written and highly optimized 8080 or Z80 assembly.
+The *decompressor* that is embedded in each packed executable is hand‑written and highly optimized 8080 or Z80 assembly.

 Pre‑compiled binaries are provided for **CP/M‑80** (8080 and Z80), **CP/M‑86**,